stfbk/mqttsa/readme.md

 ### Sniffing attack

-Use the specified interface to intercept MQTTSA packets and look for credentials (*client ids* or *usernames*).
-In case these are found, the tool will use them to try to connect to the broker.
+Use the specified interface to intercept MQTT connect packets for credentials: *client ids*, *usernames* and *passwords*.
+In case these are found, the tool will use them to perform the other attacks (e.g., connect and intercept messages).

 ### Brute force

 Use the given username and wordlist to perform a bruteforce attack.
-A simple wordlist is provided (`/src/words.txt`).
+An example wordlist is provided in `/src/words.txt`.

 ### Information disclosure

-The tool will try to intercept messages coming from the MQTT broker and identify the vulnerable topics.
-In case the *non intrusive* mode is not specified, the tool will also try to write in this topic, to check if attackers will be able to send messages on the vulnerable topics.
+Once the tool manages to connect to the broker, it listens for and parses each received message according to 10 patterns: domain names, IPs and MACs, email addresses, passwords, phone numbers, credit cards and messages containing typical IoT, status and GPS keywords.
+In case the *non intrusive* mode is specified, it will not attempt to detect ACLs; otherwise it will try to publish on listened topics and wait for the test messages to be received.

 ### Malformed data

-The tool will try to craft malformed packets to try to raise some errors in the broker. **This attack might affect the performance of the broker, so do not perform this attack in critical scenarios**.
+The tool will try to craft malformed packets to try to raise some exceptions in the broker. **This attack might affect the performance of the broker, so do not perform this attack in critical scenarios**.

 ### Denial of Service

-The tool will send **many** requests to exhaust the broker resources and check if this creates a notable delay. **This attack might affect the performance of the broker, so do not perform this attack in critical scenarios**.
+The tool will first attempt to saturate the number of connection (*slow* DoS approach - Ref. to [1] for additional details); then damage the service quality by publishing with many clients heavy payloads. **This attack might affect the performance of the broker, so do not perform this attack in critical scenarios**.

+[[1] Vaccari, Ivan & Aiello, Maurizio & Cambiaso, Enrico.
+(2020).
+SlowITe, a Novel Denial of Service Attack Affecting MQTT.
+Sensors.
+20. 2932.
+10.3390/s20102932](https://www.researchgate.net/publication/341563324_SlowITe_a_Novel_Denial_of_Service_Attack_Affecting_MQTT).